John Shaw (footballer, born 1954)

-John Shaw (born 4 February 1954 in Stirling, Scotland) is a Scottish former footballer who played as a goalkeeper.
+John Shaw (born 4 February 1954) is a Scottish former footballer who played as a goalkeeper.
 He made over 400 Football League appearances in the 1970s and 1980s.

 Career

 John Shaw played youth football with Leeds United.
 Shaw signed professional for Leeds United in February 1971.
 Shaw gained first team experience in the UEFA Cup with Leeds United, notably in a 0–4 defeat at home to Lierse S. K. of Belgium, but never appeared in the Football League for the club.
+He married the love of his life, Jean, and moved south.
 Alan Dicks signed Shaw in May 1974 on a free transfer from Leeds United for Bristol City.
 Jimmy Mann made the same move at the same time.

 John Shaw had to wait in line behind regular goalkeeper Ray Cashley who was ever present in 1974–75 and again in 1975–76 when Bristol City finished runners up in the Second Division and won promotion back into the First Division after a wait of 65 years since 1911.
 However Shaw did make two substitute appearances in the Anglo Scottish Cup in August 1975.
 Cashley started in goal in season 1976–77 in the First Division before Len Bond was given a chance with two games but was injured so John Shaw finally made his League debut in goal for Bristol City in a 0–1 defeat v Birmingham City on 26 October 1976.
 This was the start of a run of 103 successive league appearances for Shaw.
 Bristol City hovered around the relegation places throughout their first season back in the First Division.
 Lying bottom in 22nd place with four games to go they managed two wins and two draws to finish 18th.
 The final game at Coventry City ended in a 2–2 draw which was enough to save both teams from relegation with the ball hardly leaving the centre circle during the last 15 minutes of the game.
 Shaw made 33 appearances in 1976–77.
 John Shaw was the only ever present City player in 1977–78 with 42 appearances as the "Robins" rose to 17th in the table.
 Shaw also played in all nine Anglo Scottish cup ties culminating in a two legged final 3–2 aggregate win over St Mirren in December 1977.
 It was during this period that John Shaw was spoken of as a possible replacement for Alan Rough in the Scotland full international team; but despite his splendid form the call to international duty never came.